dvdh1961/ADAMP/README.md

 This release has been expanded with a complete plug-in for creating games, applications, and music ROMs in CVBasic.

-The plug-in includes a CVBasic IDE, Sprite Editor, and Sound Editor.
+The plug-in includes a CVBasic IDE, Sprite Editor, and Sound Editor all build by me.

 --> CVBASIC core files build by Óscar Toledo (https://github.com/nanochess/CVBasic) <--